noisya55616/deca-notes/mc-notes/2013-2014-marketing-exam-icdc.md

 * **C. Testing on animals**
 * D. Setting unrealistic sales goals

-Engaging in collusion is more of a legal conscern I guess, in that it's outright illegal, while animal testing is legal but potentially an ethical issue.
+Engaging in collusion is more of a legal concern I guess, in that it's outright illegal, while animal testing is legal but potentially an ethical issue.

 87. The best way for salespeople to obtain detailed information about a complex product is by

 * A. asking a customer who uses the product.
-* B. reading a product brochure.
+* *B. reading a product brochure.*
 * **C. attending a training session.**
 * D. conducting a product demonstration.

+The way to get the most thorough information about the product is in person at a training session I guess.